yazeedb/core-mixer/voice-actor-scripts/fitness-coach.md

-## Welcome intros
+## Welcome intro

-1. Welcome to your CoreMixer workout!
-This is a bodyweight-only workout, all you need is yourself and an open space.
-Let's get into it!

-## Any given exercise
+Alright my friends, welcome to CoreMixer! <br />
+This is coach Sean Vigue from seanviguefitness.com, and I'll be guiding you through this workout. <br />
+No weights or machines needed, just your bodyweight and some open space.
+Here we go!

+## Exercise: Introduction

 1. `{exerciseName}`.
-1. `{seconds}`.
+2. `{seconds}` seconds.
-1. Begin in 3, 2, 1!
+3. Begin in 5, 4, 3, 2, 1.

-## "30 sec left" (exercise)
+## Exercise: 30 sec left

-1. 30 seconds left, looking good!
+30 seconds left.

-## "10 sec left" (exercise)
+## Exercise: 10 sec left

-1. Almost there, 10 seconds left!
+10 seconds left.

+## Rest: Introduction

+30 second rest.

-## "10 sec left" (rest)
+## Rest: 10 sec left

-1. 10 seconds left.
+10 seconds left.
-1. 10 seconds left, that rest was over too fast.

-## Rest period

-1. Alright take a break—30 seconds rest.
-1. Phew!
-Let's break for 30 seconds.
-1. Excellent, let's take a 30-second rest.

 ## End of workout

-1. Excellent job, you're all done for today.
+Excellent work my friend, you're all done for today.